March 28th 2018

 Stage 5: Threading

-I have friends who are threading devotees, but having never been threaded myself it seemed almost like a magical, mysterious process, despite its over-arching (...sorry) presence in most modern shopping centres.
-It was an odd, ever so slightly uncomfortable experience but left me reassured that if I had any forehead fluff whatsoever, it had been thoroughly flossed away post stage five.
+I have friends who are threading devotees, but to me it still sems almost like a magical, mysterious process, despite its over-arching (...sorry) presence in most modern shopping centres.
+It's an odd, ever so slightly uncomfortable experience but left me reassured that if I had any forehead fluff whatsoever, it had been thoroughly flossed away post stage five.

 Stage 6: Tweezing